The Art of a Meal

 Chesterfield Heirlooms now grows dozens of crops from heirlooms seeds sourced from all of the world.
 Their commitment to keeping this food heritage alive is admirable and important.

-Chef Travis and I will be forever grateful that Matt received that gift from his mom.
+I will be forever grateful that Matt received that gift from his mom.
 Our mission in this industry is to create real food, from scratch — and to provide our guests with a unique dining experience that they wouldn’t have enjoyed anywhere else.
 With ingredients like those from Chesterfield Heirlooms to use as their clay and paint, our culinary team is set to prepare memorable works of art.

 During service, each plate is passed through the window to the expeditor.
 On his side, freshly trimmed micro greens await their resting place as garnishes.
 Bursting with flavor, these sprouts take the place of dried herbs and ground spices used to finish plates in years past.